 How to get to and around Marrakech

-Driving in Marrakech is to be avoided, as it’s the case within all the other Moroccan cities.
+Driving in Marrakech is to be avoided, as it’s the case in all the other Moroccan cities.

 We rented a car in Fes and drove to all the other cities, including Marrakech, because it’s the easiest way to get around Morocco.
 The highways and roads I took were great, and it seemed to me that people drive better outside of town.